ZoranPandovski/al-go-rithms/README.md

    e.g
    > buble_sort/python/buble_sort.py

- * If there is an implementation of the same algorithm in your language, add your username in front of the file name
+ * If there is an implementation of the same algorithm in your language, add your username in front of the file name.
  * Please include a description for the algorithm that you are implementing.
 It doesn't matter if it's copied from somewhere as long as it helps people that are learning new algorithm.
  * Graphical examples would be very helpful too.
  * Don't forget to include tests.
  * Don't remove previous implementations of algorithms.
 Just add a new file with your own implementation.